 Overall, the affordable price in conjunction with all of the great features and excellent usability makes the Pegasus 8” a solid choice for anybody as a first or second printer.

-Some users report not working after time of usage
+- Some users report not working after the time of usage

 Although the Finder is a great printer in most aspects, there are a few things that keep it from being further up this list.
 First off, at 16.5” x 16.5” x 16.5” the Finder is huge.
 It definitely won’t be sitting on most people’s desktops.